 7.1 - Only players appearing on the Action!
 PC Football disk and whose rights are not owned by a team, have been cut from a team or who are appearing on the disk for the first time are eligible to be drafted during the rookie/free agent draft .

-7.2 - The rookie/free agent draft will be 15 rounds in 2006 (and 10 there after) and will occur on dates selected by the commissioner.
+7.2 - The rookie/free agent draft will be 10 rounds or until the team hits 55 players and will occur on dates selected by the commissioner.
 Drafts will be conducted e-mail daily based on a schedule that will be designated by the Commissioner.

-7.3 –Prior to the start of the rookie/free agent draft, teams will cut their rosters to no more then 40 players in 2006 (and 45 there after) and the unprotected players will be available in the rookie/free agent draft.
+7.3 –Prior to the start of the rookie/free agent draft, teams will cut their rosters to no more then 45 and the unprotected players will be available in the rookie/free agent draft.

 7.4 - During rookie/free agent draft, all owners are responsible for participating during their specified date and time slot.